 Commenting on the award, Chairman of the Trust Peter Griffiths, said: ‘We’re extremely grateful to the National Lottery for supporting the Trust during this important transitional phase in our mission to care for some of Norfolk’s most significant heritage sites.’
 The project started in April 2018 and continued until March 2020.
-An evaluation document summarising the main activities of the project, outputs and outcomes, and lessons learned is currently being written.
-Once complete, it will be available to download here.
+An evaluation document summarising the main activities of the project, outputs and outcomes, and lessons learned can be downloaded here: EVALUATION-FINAL.

 Outputs and Outcomes

 A key output of the project was a new Strategy 2020-2025 which can be downloaded HERE

 The Business Plan was produced in response to strategic goal 5, to develop a sustainable business model through ‘a more entrepreneurial approach, improved financial management and rejuvenated governance’.
 The business plan sets out how this goal will be achieved and how NAT’s activities will be developed and sustained over the next five years.
 It was signed off by NAT Council in April 2020.

 Progress of the Onwards & Upwards Project was reported regularly through our Spring newsletter and Annual reports:

 Spring newsletter 2020 – forthcoming

 Info on National Lottery Heritage Fund (NLHF): Thanks to National Lottery players, NLHF invests money to help people across the UK explore, enjoy and protect the heritage they care about – from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife www.heritagefund.org.uk.
 Follow us on Twitter, Facebook and Instagram and use #HLFsupported